luojilab/DataReporter/README.md

            uploadBlock:(void(^)(int64_t key,
                                 NSArray *dataArray))uploadBlock;
 This method is used to create a DataReporter instance.
 This method is used to create an escalation instance.
 Different businesses can create different instances without worrying about performance consumption because all instances share a single reporting thread.

 /**
-* Data reporting call interface
-*
-* @param nativeReporter The value returned by makeReporter
-* @param data           Data to be reported
-*/
-+ (void)Push:(void *)nativeReporter
-        data:(NSString *)data;
-The method is a call interface that is reported, data is data that needs to be reported, and the data needs to be a string type.

-/**
 * Set the number of data to be reported in a single time, and call it before start